55 minutes

 Before you get started

-• Some students may have experienced in the past, or are currently living through, a traumatic event.
+• Some students may have experienced, or are currently living through, a traumatic event.
 Teachers should be aware that this activity might be a trigger for them.
 It is recommended that the teacher only use these activities once they have an understanding of each student’s family life and current situation.

 • Teachers should know and understand the protective interrupting technique and what, why, when and how it is needed and used before facilitating this activity.